aws/aws-toolkit-common/lsp/CONTRIBUTING.md

 ### With Minimal VSCode Client

+This repo contains a minimal vscode client that can be used to easily run and debug changes to this language server.

+1. In the `Run & Debug` menu, run `"Launch as VSCode Extension + Debugging"`
+2. Set breakpoints in `src` where needed.

 ### With VSCode Toolkit Extension

+The VSCode Toolkit Extension can start the AWS Documents Language Server itself.
+This will explain how to setup the extension to run with the language server and be able to debug it all.

 > **NOTE**: The cloned git repos must be adjacent to each other in the filesystem since commands are currently using relative paths.